 You can change the privacy setting to Private.
 From the video library, edit the video to make it private in the YouTube clip edit settings.
 If you make a video private, only the users you specifically include, and who have a Google account can view it.
 Private videos appear in the library with a lock next to them.
 Only the author and specified viewers can view private videos.

-- In the editor, select Insert Web Content.
+- In the editor, select Insert content > Insert YouTube Video.

 - Type a search term to find the relevant video.